ijborda/tic-tac-toe/README.md

 ## How To Use
 Play the classic tic-tac-toe.
 Click on an empty grid to place your move.
 Rules for classic tic-tac-toe applies here.

-Number of wins for each player are recorded on the local storage.
+Number of wins for each player are recorded and saved on the local storage.
 To clear this record, press the yellow button below that says `Press Me to Clear Scores!`

 ## How It's Made
 Tech used: HTML, CSS, Bootstrap, and JavaScript.